We want to ensure that you get the best advice on health and wellbeing

 Please call 0800 023 2033 (Monday to Friday, 10.30am to 3pm)

 You will have annual health assessments, and a Health Action Plan to ensure your health needs are met.

-Young people seeking asylum have a health assessment when they first arrive in the UK to identify any health needs.
-This will support you to have all the checks that you need and help with any injuries or experiences from your journey, as well as helping you adjust to life in the UK.
+Young people seeking asylum have a health assessment when they first arrive in the UK.
+This will ensure you to have all the checks that you need.
+Any injuries from your journey will looked at, as well as helping you adjust to life in the UK.

 Your Personal Adviser can help you with the many things, including: